-(c) New Power covenants and agrees to use its available cash, including the Returned Cash Collateral, to pay its obligations in the ordinary course of its business and for no other purpose.
-Specifically, New Power shall not use cash, including the Returned Cash Collateral, to fund costs or expenses incurred outside the ordinary course of New Power’s normal business operations, including, without limitation, payment of dividends, payment of prepay obligations, making loans or advances to employees other than ordinary travel advances or the like, or funding employee parachute or severance agreements.
-NewPower, however, shall have the right to use available cash, including the Returned Cash Collateral, to make (i) expenditures in connection with any acquisition if and only if such actions are approved in advance by not less than 70% of the Directors of New Power Holdings, Inc. then in office, either by written consent (for which all Directors shall receive at least three Business Days' prior notice) in lieu of a meeting or at a duly called meeting of the Board of Directors, and (ii) margin payments/account deposits to third parties; provided, however, in no event shall New Power use in excess of $5,000,000 of the Returned Cash Collateral to make such margin payments/account deposits to third parties.
+(c) NewPower covenants and agrees during the Replacement Collateral Period to use its available cash, including the Returned Cash Collateral, to pay its obligations in the ordinary course of its business and for no other purpose.
+Specifically, during the Replacement Collateral Period NewPower shall not use cash, including the Returned Cash Collateral, to fund costs or expenses incurred outside the ordinary course of NewPower’s normal business operations, including, without limitation, payment of dividends, payment of obligations (other then to Enron Parties) before they become due, or making loans or advances to employees other than ordinary travel advances or the like NewPower, however, shall have the right to use available cash, including the Returned Cash Collateral, to make (i) expenditures in connection with any acquisition if and only if such actions are approved in advance by a majority of the Directors of NewPower Holdings, Inc. then in office, either by written consent (for which all Directors shall receive at least three Business Days' prior notice) in lieu of a meeting or at a duly called meeting of the Board of Directors, and (ii) additional margin payments/account deposits to third parties; provided, however, in no event shall NewPower use in excess of $10,000,000 of the Returned Cash Collateral to make such margin payments/account deposits to third parties.

-(d) On or before the expiration of the Replacement Collateral Period, New Power shall have the right to provide cash or other Collateral meeting the requirements under the Master Netting Agreement (without giving effect to this Second Amendment) in replacement for the Replacement Collateral.
-The right of New Power to provide Replacement Collateral shall terminate at the expiration of the Replacement Collateral Period.
-Upon expiration of the Replacement Collateral Period, New Power shall immediately provide cash or other Collateral meeting the requirements of the Master Netting Agreement (without giving effect to this Second Amendment).
-The Enron Parties shall not be obligated to release any Replacement Collateral unless and until New Power shall have provided all Collateral to the Enron Parties in accordance with the terms of the Master Netting Agreement (without giving effect to this Second Amendment).
+(d) On or before the expiration of the Replacement Collateral Period, NewPower shall have the right to provide cash or other Collateral meeting the requirements under the Master Netting Agreement (without giving effect to this Second Amendment) in replacement for the Replacement Collateral.
+The right of NewPower to provide Replacement Collateral shall terminate at the expiration of the Replacement Collateral Period.
+Upon expiration of the Replacement Collateral Period, NewPower shall immediately provide cash or other Collateral meeting the requirements of the Master Netting Agreement (without giving effect to this Second Amendment).
+The Enron Parties shall be obligated to release Collateral, including any Replacement Collateral, NewPower in accordance with the terms of the Master Netting Agreement ( after giving effect to this Second Amendment).